GSG-G9/Rawdaty/client/src/Components/Common/Card/README.md

 rating |  rating value | number
 reviewersNo |  reviewers number | number
 location | the location | string
-price | range of price from - to | string cover | cover image url | string
+minPrice | range of price from - to | number maxPrice | range of price from - to | number cover | cover image url | string

 - Pass the props to the card component